madunixman/fika/README.md

 *	Caffe
 *	CoffeeScript
 *	Mocha
+*	...

 I had to resolve for something else to name a bunch of scripts for daily survival in a highly IDE-driven environment.
-Therefore I decided to up the svedish name for "Coffee Break".
+Therefore I decided to up the swedish name for "Coffee Break".